Board approved September 11, 2022

 - When no appeal is filed, an appeal is denied, or after the appeal process is completed, both parties will be simultaneously notified.
 If sanctions result in suspension or revocation of membership, the parties shall be notified within 24 hours of the decision.
 The Executive Director shall inform the Board.

-- the party was refused reasonable opportunity to obtain and/or present evidence to the Committee on Professional Conduct within these guidelines and that could have substantially altered the outcome;
+- the party was refused reasonable opportunity to obtain and/or present evidence to the Committee on Professional Conduct within these procedures and that could have substantially altered the outcome;

 - discovery of significant new material evidence that could have affected the original result; however, prior omission of factual information that the appealing party knew or reasonably should have known about is not grounds for appeal;